gymreklab/GangSTR/README.md

 ## Install

 ### Basic installation
 GangSTR requires third party packages [nlopt](https://nlopt.readthedocs.io/en/latest/), [gsl](https://www.gnu.org/software/gsl/doc/html/index.html), and [htslib](http://www.htslib.org//).
-See below for details on [installing dependencies](#dependencies).
+See below for details on [installing dependencies](#dependencies) or for [installing without root access](#noroot).
 Once the dependencies are installed, you can download and compile GangSTR using the following steps:

 ```
 # 1. Download and unpack the tarball